PranavKoduri/Time-Machine-Game-Installer/README.md

 ## Controls:

 ### Keys:
-- WASD or Arrows Keys: Move
+- WASD or Arrow Keys: Move
 - P or Space Bar: Pause
 - Esc or Q: Quit
   - the app will close
+- V: toggle vertical rotation restriction
+  - prevent you from getting lost with the camera rotation
 - T or C: toggle between minimap settings
   - Default: minimap follows you and direction you're facing
   - Minimap Only: you stay put in place and don't move, but your minimap moves so you can examine the area a bit.